Contributor: Ellen E. Swanson

 A colleague noted how this related to Modeling and Role-Modeling Nursing Theory, about which I had no knowledge at the time.
 After reading about the theory and other holistic nursing theories, a Holistic Nursing Mandala was created.
 Concepts from the seven holistic theories prevalent at the time were included.
 This poster was presented at a Society for the Advancement of Modeling and Role-Modeling Conference.
 It was gratefully embraced.
 The Society then created a mandala for the Society as well as a mandala for MRM Theory itself (see below).

-There are twelve exemplars illustrating the application of mandalas in nursing:
+There are thirteen exemplars illustrating the application of mandalas in nursing:

 - Nursing Organization